 My handy guide will show to how to get a refund if your flight is cancelled, and advise when you are entitled to compensation.

-Travel has bounced back quicker than anyone anticipated, and airlines like many travel companies are struggling to get staff to meet the pent up demand of travellers.
-Flight cancellations are happening regularly, and often at very short notice.
+Flight cancellations can happen at any time, and usually at very short notice.
 This post on how to get a refund if your flight is cancelled should help if this happens to you.

 While every effort is made to ensure accuracy, information is subject to change.
 This post only refers to flight bookings, and not package holidays, hotel accommodation etc.